-Member McGehee explained that she still has a concern that it is in fact a reasonable time, after five large projects over the past two years, to at least give an assessment of how those have turned out because some of these developments, such as the one on County Road B, could have been a nice location for a missing middle project but it did not turn into one and so when the Commission was talking about cottage style developments and so on, the kind of things the City does not have, she has not seen that the City has gotten anything like that.
-She is still concerned about the fact that the City policy is actually taking away some of the affordable housing possibilities.
-This policy appears to be putting in things that are little different than what the City already has.
-She did not see any reason why not to touch base with the Council on these items and issues.
+Member McGehee explained she still has a concern that it is a reasonable time after the five project over the past two years that have been done to at least give an assessment of how those have turned out because some of these developments, such as the one on Bounty Road B, could have been a nice location for a missing middle project but it did not turn into one and so when the Commission was talking about cottage style developments and so on, the kind of things the City does not have, she has not seen that the City has not gotten anything like that and she is still concerned about the fact that the City is taking away some of the affordable housing possibilities and when the City is putting things in they are not really putting in anything that, when talked about, was supposed to be a little different than what the City had.
+She did not see any reason why not to touch base with the Council on these items.